-- (a) The off-duty employment is medically detrimental to the total recovery of the disabled member, as indicated by the City's medical professional advisers. - (b) The off-duty employment requires performance of the same or similar physical ability as would be required of an on-duty employee.
+- a.
+The off-duty employment is medically detrimental to the total recovery of the disabled member, as indicated by the City's medical professional advisers. - b.
+The off-duty employment requires performance of the same or similar physical ability as would be required of an on-duty employee.

-815.8.4 REVIEW OF FINANCIAL RECORDS
+d.
+REVIEW OF FINANCIAL RECORDS